Grim-/UnityObjectActionSystem/README.md

 There are different kinds of ActionController Components and EventComponents depending on the behaviour you are trying to achieve.

 # ActionController
 This is the base controller, this handles basic list of reactions.
-You can add actions to be preformed by the object with the controller.
+You can add actions to be performed by the object with the controller.

 ![Example Set Up_ActionView](https://i.imgur.com/HdQjsaE.png)